faizanalibaig/noteflex/readme.md

-Notepad is a MERN stack project - where main focus is frontend (React.js & Node.js)
+Notepad is a MERN stack project - where main focus is on the frontend (React.js & Node.js)